BorjaRuizReverter/randomInputsPhysicsExams/README.md

 # randomInputsPhysicsExams
-This is a database of Physics exercises for generating exams.
+This is a database of Physics exercises for randomly generating exams.
 For that, we use Sweave (R + LaTeX).

 # Cloning
 You can clone this repository by open a terminal an typing